johnlime/UnitNeurons/README.md

 ## Vision
 Artifical neural networks are models that attempt to imitate features and functionalities of biological neural networks.
-Preexisting neural network libraries such as TensorFlow, PyTorch, and Keras strictly use matrix multiplication and neurons expressed in layers to execute feedforward and feedack loops.
+Preexisting neural network libraries such as TensorFlow, PyTorch, and Keras strictly use matrix multiplication and neurons expressed in layers to execute feedforward and feedback loops.

 However, in reality, a biological neural network is a network of mutually interacting neurons with their own function of calculating the signal output given the signal input.
 In our library, we treat each neuron as an object instance